Our President

 Mawloud Mohadi

-Senior Research Fellow and Deputy Managing Editor - the Journal of Contemporary Maqasid Studies
+Senior Research Fellow and Deputy Editor - the Journal of Contemporary Maqasid Studies

-Dr. Mawloud Mohadi, is a senior research fellow at the Maqasid Institute and a Deputy Managing Editor at the Journal of Contemporary Maqasid Studies.
-He holds a PhD from the International Islamic University Malaysia (IIUM), and editor of the Libyan Journal Tahir Al-Zawi.
+Dr. Mawloud Mohadi is a Deputy Managing Editor at the Journal of Contemporary Maqasid Studies.
+He holds a PhD from the International Islamic University Malaysia (IIUM) and is editor of the Libyan Journal Tahir Al-Zawi.
 He worked as a Translator (Arabic, English, and French), Editor, and Assistant Lecturer since 2015.
-His research focuses on multidisciplinary research approaches, like, World History and Civilisation, English Literature, Political Sciences, Education and Morality.
-He published several research articles in Scopus and WOS indexed Journals.
-In the last five years, he managed several projects and research grants at University Islam Malaysia covering topics of wisdom (hikmah), Islamic Heritage, Muslim scholarship and Libraries, and Islamic endowment.
+His research focuses on multidisciplinary research approaches, like, World History and Civilisation, English Literature, Political Sciences, Education, and Morality.
+He published several research articles in Scopus and WOS-indexed Journals.
+In the last five years, he managed several projects and research grants at the University of Islam Malaysia covering topics of wisdom (hikmah), Islamic Heritage, Muslim scholarship and Libraries, and Islamic endowment.
 Dr. Mawloud is keen on learning new languages and IT skills.
 He currently resides in Algeria.

 Motaz Al-Thaher